.303 British: Mark VII

 In 1910, the British took the opportunity to replace their Mk VI cartridge with a more modern design.
 The Mark VII loading used a 174 gr pointed bullet with a flat-base.
 The .303 British Mark VII cartridge was loaded with 37 gr of Cordite MDT 5-2 (cordite MD pressed into tubes) and had a muzzle velocity of 2440 ft/s and a maximum range of approximately 3000 yd.
 The Mk VII was different from earlier .303 bullet designs or spitzer projectiles in general.
 Although it appears to be a conventional spitzer-shape full metal jacket bullet, this appearance is deceptive: its designers made the front third of the interior of the Mk 7 bullets out of aluminium (from Canada) or tenite (cellulosic plastic), wood pulp or compressed paper, instead of lead and they were autoclaved to prevent wound infection.
 This lighter nose shifted the centre of gravity of the bullet towards the rear, making it tail heavy.
 Although the bullet was stable in flight due to the gyroscopic forces imposed on it by the rifling of the barrel, it behaved very differently upon hitting the target.
-As soon as the bullet hit the target and decelerated, its heavier lead base caused it to pitch violently and deform, thereby inflicting more severe gunshot wounds than a standard single-core spitzer design.
+As soon as the bullet hit the target and decelerated, its heavier lead base caused it to pitch violently and deform.
+By tumbling, it inflicted more severe gunshot wounds than a standard single-core spitzer design.
 The Mk VII bullet was considered to be in compliance of the Hague Convention as its metal jacket completely covered the cores.
 The convention only prohibited "the use of bullets which can easily expand or change their form inside the human body such as bullets with a hard covering which does not completely cover the core...".
 It was noted by German Professor K. Stargardt in December 1914 that the Mk VII bullet would routinely "...disintegrate on the lightest contact with a firm body, such as a bone," resulting in an "explosive effect," and leaving artillery-like fragmentation in the body.
 (Note: This performance is very similar to many more modern military bullet designs, such as the 5.56mm M193 bullet, the 5.56mm M855 bullet, the 5.56mm M855A1 bullet, the 7.62mm DM111 bullet, and the 7.62mm M80A1 bullet, which are designed to break apart at the crimp cannelure and fragment.
 The M855A1 and M80A1 bullet designs have a dual core construction.)